 - Eminent domain was used by the Marquette County Road Commission to build a paved haul route between Eagle Mine and the Big Bay Road — this project was called a County Road though it clearly serves Eagle Mine, construction costs were paid by Lundin Mining, and the pavement ends at the mine’s gate.

-- And Eagle Mine is a sulfide mine, which threatens to leach sulfuric acid into fresh waterways — including the Yellow Dog River, Salmon Trout River, and Lake Superior!
+- Eagle Mine is a sulfide mine, which threatens to leach sulfuric acid into fresh waterways— including the Yellow Dog River, Salmon Trout River, and Lake Superior!

 Don’t let this type of mining change our Michigan lifestyle.
 Great Lakes water quality and Michigan’s wild lands are our legacy and our responsibility.
 Work with the UPEC Mining Action Group to oppose Sulfide Mining, and stay vigilant!

-Call the Mining Action Group at (906) 662-9987, or email us for more information on volunteering.
-No matter your time or talent, we’ll find a great fit for you!
+Call the Mining Action Group at (906) 662-0037, or email us for more information on volunteering.
+No matter your time or talent, we look forward to working with you!